ROCm/instinct-docs/docs/finance/index.md

 into the high-bandwidth, multi-GPU computing ROCm was built to serve.
 ROCm-Finance provides production-oriented kernels, memory paths, and scaling behavior so your boosting jobs feel like they arrived from the next generation, even on this week's cluster.

-For more information on ROCm-Finance, including comparisons, prerequisites, install, and deep API reference, see the [ROCm-Finance documentation](https://rocm.docs.amd.com/projects/rocm-finance/en/latest/index.html).
+For more information on ROCm-Finance, including comparisons, prerequisites, installation, and deep API reference, see the [ROCm-Finance documentation](https://rocm.docs.amd.com/projects/rocm-finance/en/latest/index.html).

 :::::{grid} 2 2 2 2